 However, some people need to take more care.
 You are at greater risk of harm from alcohol if you are engaging in risky activities such as driving or operating machinery, if you are under 18, if you are older than 65, or taking other medicines or drugs.
 Drinking heavily can put you at risk of short-term injury or illness.
 The effects can also accumulate, harming your health over your lifetime.
 Refresh Recovery alcohol rehab San Diego can provide a platform to begin anew.

 Short- and long-term effects of Alcoholism

-In the short term, drinking too much alcohol can lead to fatal alcohol poisoning, road accidents, hangovers, vomiting, headaches, memory loss, dizziness, lack of judgement, loss of coordination, and deliberately harming yourself and others.
+In the short term, drinking too much alcohol can lead to fatal alcohol poisoning, road accidents, hangovers, vomiting, headaches, memory loss, dizziness, lack of judgment, loss of coordination, and deliberately harming yourself and others.

 Regular heavy drinking can affect your body long term:

-- Fertility: Regular heavy drinking reduces men’s testosterone levels, sperm count and fertility.
+- Fertility: Regular heavy drinking reduces men’s testosterone levels, sperm count, and fertility.
 For women, drinking too much can affect their periods.

 We at Refresh Recovery want to answer your questions regarding alcoholism treatment.